 Most popular activities for 18 months to 3 years child-

-Play pretend with your child for example, hosting a tea party and inviting all her soft toys.
+Play pretend with your child, for example, hosting a tea party and inviting all her soft toys.
 She will enjoy making tea for them.
-You can do role reversal and ask her to be the mommy while you be the child.
+You can do a role reversal and ask her to be the mommy while you be the child.

-Small three or four pieces jigsaw puzzles can be used at this time to help with reasoning skills.
-Make sure you get age specific puzzles as difficult ones may discourage her from playing with puzzles.
+Small three or four pieces of jigsaw puzzles can be used at this time to help with reasoning skills.
+Make sure you get age-specific puzzles as difficult ones may discourage her from playing with puzzles.

 3.Painting and modelling-